huggo-42/editor/README.md

 - **Git Based Workflow** 🔄: Seamless integration with Git for efficient version control and collaboration
 - **Terminal Execution and Debugging** 💻: Built-in terminal support for running commands and debugging directly within the editor
 - **Pinned Prompts** 📌: AI convention-based system for consistent and customizable AI interactions

-## Vision 🎯

-I'm very frustaded with some editors feature gating a bunch of features of their own model.
-I know, they also need to pay the bills, but even paying having some errors in my screen and not being able to put my own API key.

-We'll, just complain won't solve anything.
-Let's build something better!

 ## Roadmap 🛣️